csc-training/summerschool/application-design/docs/02-documentation-testing.md

 - Correct functioning of individual subroutines and modules
 - Performance
     - Changes in software may lead into degradation in performance
-- Dependency variants.
+- Dependency variants
-    - At least compiler and mpi implementation.
+    - At least compiler and mpi implementation

 # Unit testing